emleonstz/em-microfinance/README.md

 # Microfinance System

 **Microfinance System** a Microfinance System developed using CodeIgniter 4, for financial institutions focusing on microloans.
-This localized using Swahili.
+Localized using Swahili.

 ## Features